RC-Nkutlwang/RC-Nkutlwang/README.md

 ## 🚀 Projects

-See my [GitHub home page](https://github.com/RC-Nkutlwang) for detailed descriptions and links to my projects.
+See (https://github.com/Nimosteve88/ChargeIt) to see energy management project i collaborated with a team of my peer for the Imperial College London second year summer project.

 ---